j-geuter/SinkhornNNHybrid/README.md

 ```

 ### Loss on Wasserstein Distance
-To reproduce the results where a loss on the dual potential was compared to a loss on the Wasserstein distance for training the network, use the following code (assuming the `DualOTComputation.py` environment was loaded):
+To reproduce the results where a loss on the dual potential was compared to a loss on the Wasserstein distance for training the network, use the following code (assuming the `DualOTComputation.py` environment was loaded; note that when run directly, `DualOTComputations` prompts you to enter an 'input width of data' and automatically creates a `DualApproximator` object `d`):

 ```python
 testdata = [load_data(f'Data/test_file_{i}.py') for i in range(4)]